Jesus spent His last days in Bethany over the ridge of the Mount of Olives away from the city. Bethphage sits at the top of Mt. Olive.

 More specific: Below shows how the Jewish and Roman days overlap since for Jews, the day begins in the evening at twilight (the evening and the day are one day until twilight when the day begins again.)
 This is a tool for understanding differences in some of the scriptures for the “day” even though they are actually the same where they overlap.

 The Jews were also instructed to celebrate First Fruits on the first day of the week after Passover.
 That would be the same day Jesus was resurrected.
-Between the time Jesus was crucified and resurrected He spent three days and three nights in Sheol.
-Immediately after His resurrection certain tombs of the saints were opened and they went into the city, as illustrated in the Jewish Feast called the Wave Offering.
-The Wave Offering is the celebration of a harvest, even as declared by Jesus:
+Between the time Jesus was crucified and resurrected, He spent three days and three nights in Sheol.
+Immediately after His resurrection, certain tombs of the saints were opened, and they went into the city, as illustrated by the Jewish Feast called the Wave Offering.
+The Wave Offering is the celebration of a harvest, or resurrection: This is the First Fruits.